Add an Ask Docs button

 }

-})Pre-fill a question
+})Submit a question directly

 document.getElementById('pricing-question').addEventListener('click', () => {